apono-io/terraform-provider-apono/docs/resources/access_flow_v2.md

 For the user attribute specifically, you may also use the user’s email.
 - `source_integration_name` (String) Applies when the identity type stems from a Context or IDP integration.
 - `values` (List of String) Approver values according to the attribute type and match_operator (e.g., user email, group IDs, etc).

+<a id="nestedatt--request_for"></a>
+### Nested Schema for `request_for`

+Optional:

+- `grantees` (Attributes) Applicable only when "others" is included in request_scope.
+Defines the set of users or attributes who can be selected as recipients of the access. (see [below for nested schema](#nestedatt--request_for--grantees))
+- `request_scopes` (Set of String) Specifies who the request can be made for.
+Supported values:
+1. "self" - The user making the request (default behavior).
+2. "others" - Specific individuals specified manually.
+3. "direct_reports" - Allows the requestor, identified as a manager in the organization's identity provider (IdP), to request access for individuals formally assigned as direct reports in the IdP (based on IdP integration).

+Defaults to ["self"].

+<a id="nestedatt--request_for--grantees"></a>
+### Nested Schema for `request_for.grantees`

+Required:

+- `conditions` (Attributes List) List of conditions.
+Cannot be empty. (see [below for nested schema](#nestedatt--request_for--grantees--conditions))
+- `logical_operator` (String) Specifies the logical operator to be used between the grantees in the list.
+Possible values: "AND" or "OR".

+<a id="nestedatt--request_for--grantees--conditions"></a>
+### Nested Schema for `request_for.grantees.conditions`

+Required:

+- `type` (String) Identity type (e.g., user, group, etc.)

+Optional:

+- `match_operator` (String) Comparison operator.
+Possible values: is, is_not, contains, does_not_contain, starts_with.
+Defaults to is.
+Note: When using is or is_not with any type, you can specify either the source ID or Apono ID to define the requestors.
+For the user attribute specifically, you may also use the user’s email.
+- `source_integration_name` (String) The integration the user/group is from.
+- `values` (List of String) List of values according to the attribute type and match_operator (e.g., user emails, group IDs, etc.).